brianmhunt/knockout-modal/README.md

 See the [**demonstration**](https://brianmhunt.github.io/knockout-modal).

-Not intended for general-use, but hopefully you'll it's pretty neat.
+Not intended for general-use, but hopefully you'll agree it's pretty neat.

 Features: